hexbus/1084SAdapter/README.md

    ```

 7. **Signal analysis and custom monitor adapter testing**
    Use an oscilloscope with this board while designing new adapters or troubleshooting pinouts by experimenting with sync jumper configurations.
+Monitor all sync and RGB lines, and see if you're getting the output you're expecting on all lines.
+Helps with troubleshooting no-output situations, and if it's a computer fault, or a monitor fault.

 ---